danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 ## Exercise: Accessing Web APIs (Step by Step)

-The above source code describes how to get a static image from Google image search API (via parsing JSON), and then display it on a screen.
-Similar to many other web APIs, you need to have an API key so the platforms can identify who is getting the data and track its usage.[^key]
+The above source code describes how to retrieve a static image from Google's image search API (parsing JSON), and then display it on screen.
+As is the case with many other web APIs, you need to have an API key so the platforms can identify who is getting the data, and track its usage.[^key]

-This exercise is to get the *key ID* and *Engine ID* from Google so that you can input your own set of IDs and run the program successfully.
-This is necessary information so that the program can run and fetch a networked image on the fly.
+This exercise is about getting the *key ID* and *Engine ID* from Google so that you can input your own set of IDs and run the program successfully.
+This is essential information that enables the program to run and fetch an online image on the fly.

-1. **Step 1:** Create a p5 sketch, then copy and paste the source code to your code editor (assuming you have the html file and the p5 library).
+1. **Step 1:** Create a p5 sketch, then copy and paste the source code into your code editor (assuming you have the HTML file and the p5 library).

 2. **Step 2:** Replace the API key with your own details on the line: `let apikey = "INPUT YOUR OWN KEY";`.
 ![google1](ch8_3.png)

 *Figure 8.4: Google Custom Search Interface*

-- Register a Google account if you don't have one
+- Register a Google account if you don't have one (A Google account is needed in order to use the web API)
 - Login to your account
 - Go to [Google Custom Search](https://developers.google.com/custom-search/v1/overview)[^google1] and find the section API key
-- Click the blue button "Get A Key" and then create a new project by entering your project name (e.g. "nag-test") and press the enter key
+- Click the blue button "Get A Key" and then create a new project by entering your project name (e.g. "nag-test") and press enter
 - You should able to see the API key and you just need to copy and paste the key into your sketch.

 3. **Step 3:** Replace the Search engine ID (cx) with your own, on the line: `let engineID = "INPUT YOUR OWN";`.
 - Go to [Custom Search Engine](https://cse.google.com/all)[^google2]
 - Click the "Add" button to add a search engine
-- You can limit your search area but if you want to search Google entirely, just simply type "http://www.google.com"
+- You can limit your search area but if you want to search all of Google, simply type "http://www.google.com"
-- Enter a name of your search engine, e.g. "nag-test"
+- Enter the name of your search engine, e.g. "nag-test"
-- By clicking the blue "create" button, you agree to the Terms of Service that is offered by Google (and you should know your rights of course)
+- By clicking the blue "Create" button, you agree to the terms of Service offered by Google (and you should know your rights of course)
-- Go to the Control Panel and modify the settings of the search engine
+- Go to the Control Panel and modify the search engine's settings
 - Copy and paste the Search engine ID and put it in your sketch

 4. **Step 4:** Configuration in the control panel

-- Make sure the "Image search" is ON, indicated by the blue color
+- Make sure "Image search" is ON — blue indicates it is
-- Make sure the "Search the entire web" is ON, indicated by the blue color
+- Make sure the "Search the entire web" is ON — blue indicates it is

-You should now finish the setting and be able to run the sample code with your own set of API Key and engine ID.
+You should now finish modifying the settings.
+You can now run the sample code with your own API Key and engine ID.

 ![ch8_3b](ch8_3b.png)

-*Figure 8.5: Google Custom Search Interface - search setting configuration*
+*Figure 8.5: Google Custom Search Interface - configuring search settings*

 ## APIs